- momentum strategy

 - in bear markets, use a momentum strategy trading various debt instruments

-- in bull markets, use two momentum strategies: one trading sector ETFs, the other trading -box ETFs
+- in bull markets, use two momentum strategies: one trading sector ETFs, the other trading style-box ETFs

 - for each momentum strategy